Full Stack Web App Built with Next.js App Router and PostgreSQL

 Since my experience in front-end development is mostly with React, I recently built a full-stack movie app using the Next.js App Router and PostgreSQL to get more comfortable with these technologies.
 The app supports searching, adding, editing, and deleting movies, as well as authentication.
 It’s open source.

 This post is a companion to the source code and gives an overview of the project structure along with explanations of files and directories using a tree UI component.
+I also share some issues I faced and how I overcame them.

 It’s assumed that you have a basic familiarity with the Next.js App Router.